steno-aarhus/sdcar/hiring/dif-project/project-manager.md

 Other **optional, bonus** qualifications and experiences include that you have:

--   Knowledge of and familiarity with general software development practices
+-   Knowledge of and familiarity with *general* software development practices
 -   Interest in or motivation to be involved in aspects of building up and developing the culture and infrastructure of a newer organization
+-   Knowledge of and experience in implementing and adhering to FAIR principles

-Qualifications and experience **specific to the project manager** also
+Qualifications and experience **specific to the project manager**
 include:

 -   Experience in managing and coordinating projects and people
--   Knowledge of or experience in using R and/or Python for scientific data analysis and/or research software development
+-   Demonstrated knowledge of and experience in using R and/or Python for scientific data analysis and research software development
+-   Knowledge of and proficient in general research practices and working with and managing big data
+-   Demonstrated experience in, actively involved in, and passionate advocate for open scientific practices
+-   Competent in writing beginner-friendly documentation and in developing (and teaching) educational material in data analysis and open science

 ## Other details and job expectations

--   The position can (depending on where applicant lives) largely be remote / work from home.
+-   The position can (depending on where the applicant lives) be largely remote / work from home
-    -   If you live or move to Aarhus for the position, we’d prefer that you come into the office once or twice a week
+    -   If you live or move to Aarhus for the position, we’d prefer that you come into the office twice a week
     -   If you live outside of Denmark, we expect (and will cover) for you to participate in bigger in person meetings/events (e.g. our annual research retreat)
+    -   *Specific to the project manager position*, for the 50% dedicated work on the DIF project, we expect you to be physically closer to the SDCA, coming in at least twice a week
 -   We don’t expect you to have all the skills for the position and part of the job is learning these skills.
-In process of learning them, we encourage you to create training docs as you learn so knowledge and skills can be shared
+In the process of learning them, we encourage you to create training docs as you learn so knowledge and skills can be shared
 -   **Benefits**:
-    -   Childcare, parental leave
+    -   Childcare, parental leave (? if moving to Denmark)
     -   Very flexible working hours
     -   Others?
+    -   Great working environment and colleagues :)
--   **Contact details** if you have any specific questions about the
+-   If you have any specific questions about the position, **contact** Annelli Sandbæk (<anesnd@rm.dk>)
-    position: (who? all of us?)
 -   Other details:
-    -   Supplement for buying necessary computing equipment?
-    -   Covering for in person interviews?
+    -   Any necessary hardware or software will be provided or covered for.
+    -   Salary is competitive and aligns with agreements between the university and the national unions.